 Bayes in the Wild

-The lab-leak question as a calibration exercise
+A dated ledger, audited as a calibration exercise

 What Kind of Probability This Is

 The virus has an origin.
-Whatever actually happened in Wuhan happened, once, and is now a settled historical fact — as fixed as the trillionth digit of π.
+Whatever happened in Wuhan happened, once, and is now a settled historical fact — as fixed as the trillionth digit of π.
 There is no branch of the Quantum Branching Universe in which the same virus took a different path into the first human host; the fork, if there was one, is long behind us.
 So the probability we are after is not a Measure.
 Nothing is spread across branches here.
 It is pure Credence: the rational degree of confidence an agent should hold about a fact already determined but not yet known.

 This matters because it sets the terms of success.
 We are not trying to discover a physical frequency.
 We are trying to make our confidence track a fact we cannot directly see, using the traces it left behind.
 That is a job for Bayesian conditionalization, and the cleanest form to run it in is odds.

-Setting the Prior
+Reconstructing the Earlier Prior

 Notice what this fixes that the loose version of the argument gets wrong.
 It is tempting to say “a natural outbreak in Wuhan specifically is improbable, so the prior is low.”
 That smuggles the key piece of evidence into the prior and then double-counts it later.
 Keep them separate: the prior is set before we look at where the outbreak began.
 The location is evidence, and evidence belongs in the likelihood ratio.

-The Likelihood Ratios
+Reconstructing the Earlier Likelihood Ratios

 A likelihood ratio asks one question of each piece of evidence: how much more (or less) probable is this observation if the lab hypothesis is true than if the natural hypothesis is true?
 Greater than one, it pushes toward the lab; less than one, toward nature; near one, it is noise dressed as signal.
 Bayes in odds form is then almost insultingly simple — multiply the prior odds by each ratio in turn:

-\[\text{posterior odds} \;=\; \text{prior odds} \;\times\; \prod_i \text{LR}_i\]
+\[\text{posterior odds} = \text{prior odds} \times \prod_i \text{LR}_i\]

 The absence of engineering signatures.
 Genomic analyses have turned up no unambiguous fingerprint of deliberate manipulation — no telltale restriction sites, no obviously inserted sequence.
 Taken naively this favors natural origin.
 But adaptation by serial passage through cell culture or animals — a routine laboratory technique — would leave no such fingerprint, so the observation is far weaker counter-evidence than it first appears.
 It points the right way, against the lab, but only a little.
 Ratio: about \(0.7\).